Natural Gas Leaks in the District of Columbia

 Repairs

 WGL undertakes extensive gas leak repair efforts every year, including emergency repairs.
-WGL’s total leak repair costs in 2019 totaled $22.2 million.
 Annual leak repair expenses fluctuate based on the number and nature of the leaks as well as the magnitude of repairs needed.

 WGL also has an ongoing level of normal replacement work.
-The company invested $88 million over a 7-year period, to include retiring about 12 miles of main and nearly 5,800 gas service lines in the District.
+For example, the company invested $88 million over a recent 7-year period to include retiring about 12 miles of main and nearly 5,800 gas service lines in the District.
 WGL previously worked to fix vintage mechanical couplings, an approximately $75 million investment that covered 27 miles of gas main pipe, nearly 3,700 service lines, and 20,000 couplings.

 WGL also executes many accelerated pipe replacement programs (see below).